fbgallet/roam-extension-calendar/README.md

 # Full Calendar

-### A comprehensive calendar, with Google Calendar two-way sync option, to handle your tasks and have an overview of events or any tagged content in your Daily Note Pages or Google Calendars.
+### A comprehensive calendar interface, supporting Google Calendar two-way sync, to handle your tasks and have an overview of events or any tagged content in your Daily Note Pages or Google Calendars.

 🆕 New in v.6 (January 2026):

-- Two-way sync with **Google calendar** (see [section below](https://github.com/fbgallet/roam-extension-calendar?tab=readme-ov-file#google-calendar-support) for detailed instructions)
+- Complete support of **Google calendar** import, export or two-way sync (see [section below](https://github.com/fbgallet/roam-extension-calendar?tab=readme-ov-file#google-calendar-support) for detailed instructions)
 - a lot of fixes

 See [changelog here for more details on updates and fixes](https://github.com/fbgallet/roam-extension-calendar/blob/main/CHANGELOG.md)